Caitlin-Blackall/Sewing_Database/README.md

 as well as allow me to work on the design elements of the presentation more.

+It would also be great to add an option to sort by category as well as by availability of patterns.
+This would make the database more user-friendly and better for the application that I want.
+Furthermore, making an option of ensuring categories are exact matches as well (ie. searching by Dresses and Tops will only result in matches that are BOTH Dresses and Tops, rather than either Dresses or Tops)

 ### Steps to Complete:
 + Being able to add patterns to the database - *done*
 + Checking if these patterns are already on the database - *done*